Republic of Ireland

 Ms Alison Bransfield - Ordinary Member

 In collaboration with the ACBI, this group aims to evaluate services against standards of practice.

-ACB Republic of Ireland and Association of Clinical Biochemists in Ireland Virtual Scientific Event
+ACB Republic of Ireland Virtual Scientific Event and AGM

 ACB Republic of Ireland Members Papers Awards

 Each year members are invited to submit an abstract for oral presentation at the ACB Republic of Ireland annual event which normally takes place in January.
 Authors of successful abstracts will be selected to present and a winner will be chosen.

 Congratulations to our most recent members papers winners: